axway-streams/axway-amplify-streams-js/stockmarket-jquery/README.md

-# streamdata-js/stockmarket-angular
+# streamdata-js/stockmarket

-This sample application shows how to use the <a href="http://streamdata.io" target="_blank">streamdata.io</a> Javascript SDK with AngularJS.
+This sample application shows how to use the <a href="http://streamdata.io" target="_blank">streamdata.io</a> Javascript SDK with JQuery.

 The streamdata.io JavaScript SDK allows the use of streamdata.io to get data pushed from various sources and use them in your application.